TilyBlooms

 Get quick answers to our most frequently asked questions.

 Tily Blooms syringes and collection cups are designed for single use only.
-Reusing them can compromise both hygiene and performance — the rubber plunger may lose its seal, and the light medical-grade coating that ensures smooth movement can wear off after washing.
-For your safety and to maximise effectiveness, each kit includes two syringes and two collection cups, giving you more than one opportunity to try without compromising quality.
+Reusing them can compromise both hygiene and performance — the rubber plunger may lose its seal, and the light medical-grade coating that ensures smooth movement can wear away after washing.

 Fertility specialists typically recommend trying for 3 to 6 cycles, as conception can take time even under ideal conditions.
 If you haven’t conceived after six cycles, we suggest speaking with your GP or fertility specialist to explore your next steps.